5 Tips to Get Your Global Entry Interview Scheduled Faster

 So depending on where you live, it could make sense to hop in the car to knock out your Global Entry – and turn it into a weekend road trip, if you can!

 For example, you currently can’t schedule an interview at our hometown Minneapolis-St. Paul (MSP) until March of 2020.
-But you could head up Minnesota’s beautiful North Shore, spend the weekend hiking, and pop in for an interview in Grand Portage every single day for the next eight months.
+But you could head up Minnesota’s beautiful North Shore, spend the weekend hiking, and pop in for an interview in Grand Portage where the schedule is usually more open.

 At five hours, this example is a fairly long drive.
 But by turning it into a weekend trip, you can get a two-for-one: a short vacation and your Global Entry interview.
 And there are other similar opportunities like this around the country.